jacygao/jacygao.github.io/content/post/event-sourcing.md

 ```
 The event logs are essentially the state of the bank account.
 By playing all the events in memory, we can get the same current state of the account.

 In this sense, Event Sourcing can be described as "State as Event".
 It should be differentiated from "Event from State".
 The distinction is important.
-“Event from State” produces an event upon change of a data state.
+“Event from State” produced an event upon change of a data state.
 One or many consumers may consume that event, regardless of how it was produced.
 This approach is commonly implemented in an Event Driven Architecture.

 # Event Driven vs Event Sourcing